Flong time, no see

 This way this worked was through a multi-generational process.
 The ad agency, syndicate, or clip-art house created typically a variety of sizes of the same material.
 Newspapers developed standard column widths and ad sizes to allow this use of flongs — otherwise, it was impossible to create standard stereo molds.

-Then a number of flongs were made from that plate—maybe hundreds or even thousands.
+To make flongs, a negative was shot, then exposed to a photosensitized zinc plate which would then be etched in an acid path.
+From that resulting plate a number of flongs were made—hundreds to even thousands.
 A newspaper layout department, a retail store, or a theater would decide which flong to use.
 In the newspaper “stereo” department, where flongs and stereotypes were managed, they would first cast a fresh, flat stereo plate from the flong.

 That plate would then be prepared, which might involve sawing off the part that needed a local address inserted or sawing apart the weekday comics.
 This plate was locked up with the rest of a newspaper page—which then had a flong made from it, and a curved stereotype plate from that.